Judging the 2025 Grammy's Best Album Cover Nominees, and What They Can Teach Us About Album Cover Design

 The Crux — Djo

 From an album artwork design perspective, this is powerful because it creates curiosity.
 In a streaming environment, that matters.
-If someone pauses on your thumbnail even two seconds longer, you’ve already won half the battle.
+If someone pauses on your thumbnail for even two seconds longer, you’ve already won half the battle.

 Debí Tirar Más Fotos — Bad Bunny

-Two white plastic chairs under a banana tree.
-That’s the entire album cover.
+Two white plastic chairs under a banana tree—that’s the entire album cover.

 In a feed full of bold colors and high-contrast imagery, subtlety becomes risky.
 If you don’t already know it’s Bad Bunny, there’s very little pulling you in at thumbnail size.

-From a design standpoint, this cover raises an important question for independent artists:
+From a design standpoint, this cover raises an important question for independent artists: Is your minimalism intentional or just underdeveloped?

 Glory — Perfume Genius